Annual Notice to Students

 Washington, DC 20202-4605

-Copies of the full policy, including a directory of education records maintained on students in this institution is posted on the Registrar's Bulletin Board on the first floor of the Liberal Arts Center.
+The full policy, including a directory of education records maintained on students in this institution is available below.

 Definition of Directory Information